Gisele Schmidt, Gary Oldman’s Wife: 5 Fast Facts You Need to Know

-Tonight, Gary Oldman has been nominated for an award for Best Actor in a Drama Motion Picture at the 2018 Golden Globes.
-Oldman plays Winston Churchill in The Darkest Hour, and is receiving rave reviews from critics for his performance.
+Tonight, Gary Oldman won the award for Best Actor in a Drama Motion Picture at the 2018 Golden Globes.
+Oldman plays Winston Churchill in The Darkest Hour, and has received rave reviews for his performance.

 Gary Oldman only recently tied the knot with his fifth wife, Gisele Schmidt.
-The two got married late summer, and have attended a number of red carpet events together over the year.
-Schmidt will likely accompany her husband on tonight’s Golden Globes red carpet.
+The two were married late last summer, and have attended a number of red carpet events together.
+Schmidt accompanied her husband to tonight’s Golden Globes, and couldn’t contain her excitement after his name was announced as the winner.

 Read on to learn more about Gisele Schmidt, Gary Oldman’s wife.